tj/n/README.md

 n-install sets both `PREFIX` and `N_PREFIX` to `$HOME/n`, installs `n` to `$HOME/n/bin`, modifies the initialization files of supported shells to export `N_PREFIX` and add `$HOME/n/bin` to the `PATH`, and installs the latest LTS Node.js version.

 As a result, both `n` itself and all Node.js versions it manages are hosted inside a single, optionally configurable directory, which you can later remove with the included `n-uninstall` script. `n-update` updates `n` itself to the latest version.
 See the [n-install repo](https://github.com/mklement0/n-install) for more details.

+### Multiple Copies of Node.js

+If you end up with multiple copies of `node` in your `PATH`, see [docs](./docs/changing-node-location.md) for a detailed walk-through of how to tidy up.
+This can easily happen is you already had Node.js installed in some other way before using `n`.

 ## Installing Node.js Versions